Difference Between Accounting vs CPA

 Difference | Accounting | CPA |

-Meaning | Accounting is a systematic record of all transactions in monetary terms for the preparation of financial statements and an accountant is a person who keeps track of all the transactions. | CPA stands for Certified Public Accountant and it is a license given to a qualified individual in the United States. |
+Meaning | Accounting is a systematic record of all transactions in monetary terms for the preparation of financial statements, and an accountant is a person who keeps track of all the transactions. | CPA stands for Certified Public Accountant, and it is a license given to a qualified individual in the United States. |

 Governing Body | For an accountant, there is no precise governing body. | CPA is monitored or ruled by the American Institute of certified public accountants. |

-Taxes and Guidelines | The tax return can be prepared by an Accountant, but they do not have the authority to sign the tax return. | CPAs provide diverse advantages in tax return preparation and CPAs have the authority to sign the tax return and audited financial statement. |
+Taxes and Guidelines | An Accountant can prepare the tax return, but they do not have the authority to sign it. | CPAs provide diverse advantages in tax return preparation, and CPAs have the authority to sign the tax return and audited financial statements. |

-License | For an Accountant license is not required, to become an accountant bachelor’s degree enough. | A CPA license is required to be a professional CPA. |
+License | An Accountant license is not necessary.
+To become an accountant bachelor’s degree is enough. | A CPA license is required to be a professional CPA. |

-Advisor | A true accountant does bigger picture stuff for the business, and they become an advisor for business in terms of planning and account strategy and such. | For many people, they see a CPA as someone who prepares tax returns but CPAs do much more than that and CPAs are professional financial advisors to the business. |
+Advisor | A true accountant does bigger picture stuff for the business, and they become an advisor for the business in terms of planning and account strategy. | For many people, they see a CPA as someone who prepares tax returns, but CPAs do much more than that, and CPAs are professional financial advisors to the business. |

-Ethics | From an Accountant, a strict code of ethics is not expected. | CPAs along with licenses expected to be in line with a strict code of ethics and maintain the professional level. |
+Ethics | From an Accountant, a strict code of ethics is not expected. | CPAs, along with licenses expected to be in line with a strict code of ethics and maintain a professional level. |

 Cost | Low | High |

-Wages | Accountant earns less than CPAs. | CPAs get higher money than Accountant. |
+Wages | Accountant earns less than CPAs. | CPAs get higher money than accountants. |

-Representing Before IRS | An accountant is not authorized to represent the taxpayer before Internal revenue services. | CPAs are authorized to represent taxpayers before any office of Internal revenue services. |
+Representing Before IRS | An accountant is not authorized to represent the taxpayer before the Internal Revenue Service. | CPAs are authorized to represent taxpayers before any office of the Internal Revenue Service. |

 Conclusion